ryanatkn/react-typescript-closing-the-loop/README.md

 or, the joy of tool-assisted typesafe frontend web development

-or, types and the
+or, why types and the
 [language service](https://github.com/Microsoft/vscode-html-languageservice)
 are superheroes of frontend web development

-or, the majesty of the [language service](https://github.com/Microsoft/vscode-html-languageservice)

 ### ***Important update!!!* this post is *already outdated* and full of FUD and falsehoods